Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 </div>

-When you trigger this aura, all allies within range have advantage on basic attacks until the end of your next turn.
+When you trigger this aura, all allies within range have advantage on basic attacks for the duration of this effect.

 ## Aura of Temperance